 Attendance at Funerals for Deceased Members of the Order

-Members of the Order attend funeral services to honor the deceased Knight or Lady to comfort the family and pray for the repose of the soul of the deceased.
+Members of the Order attend funeral services to honor the deceased Knight or Dame to comfort the family and pray for the repose of the soul of the deceased.
 Since funeral rites have a private character, the attendance of any delegation of the Order shall be subject to the deceased member’s family prior approval.
 In case the family approves, the Order shall attend the rite officially with a vested delegation.

 Participation in Religious Ceremonies Outside the Order

 Attending any religious ceremony outside of the Order is subject to having received a formal invitation from the competent Ordinary.
 It is the Lieutenant’s duty to determine the Order’s participation according to the kind of invitation, the occasion, and the instruction given by the competent Ecclesiastical Master of Ceremonies.
 Usually, attending such ceremonies shall be limited to those showing a close connection with the spirit of the Order (rites during Holy Week, Corpus Christi, Exaltation of the Cross, Christmas).